Baksonator/ssao/README.md

 4. Lighting shader - The shader that applies the occlusion factors to the lighting equatio.
 All we have to do is multiply the per-fragment ambient occlusion factor to the lighting's ambient component
 5. Postprocessing shader- Shader that lets us turn the effect on or off

-*This project was made possible largely t hanks to information in the following article: https://learnopengl.com/Advanced-Lighting/SSAO*
+*This project was made possible largely thanks to information in the following article: https://learnopengl.com/Advanced-Lighting/SSAO*

 ## Results